thossai000/exampledashboard/INTERVIEW_DAY_QUICK_CARD.md

 ## 🏆 CLOSING STRONG

 > "I'm genuinely excited about this opportunity.
-My combination of **clearance**, **Python data engineering experience**, and **analytics background** makes me a strong fit.
+My combination of **clearance**, **Python data engineering experience**, and **proven analytics skills** - as demonstrated by this dashboard - makes me a strong fit.
 I'm eager to contribute to the supply chain team's data capabilities."

 ---